absa-subatomic-legacy/quantum-mechanic/README.md

 ### 4. Local configuration

-The configuration is drawn from the `atomist.config.ts` file by default, however provision for local development has been made with the use of a local.json.
+The Atomist Automation Client configuration is drawn from the `atomist.config.ts` file, however the Quantum Mechanic specific configuration can be added to a `local.json` file.

 You will need to create a new `config/local.json` file.
 This file can provide local configuration values over and above the default configurations.